Dynatrace/heroku-buildpack-dynatrace/README.md

 | SSL_MODE | *Optional* - Set to `all` if you want to accept all self-signed SSL certificates |
 | DT_TAGS | *Optional* - The tags you want to add to the monitored apps. |

-## Disclaimer

-Use this buildpack on your own risk!
-Dynatrace does not support the implementation of this buildpack, however, the agents that are being deployed into your Heroku apps are fully supported.

 ## License